jruizgit/rules/docs/rb/reference.md

 <sub>`curl -H "content-type: application/json" -X POST -d '{"t": "purchase", "location": "BR"}' http://localhost:4567/risk/events`</sub>
 <sub>`curl -H "content-type: application/json" -X POST -d '{"t": "purchase", "location": "JP"}' http://localhost:4567/risk/events`</sub>

+**Note:**

+*Using facts in the example above will produce the following output:*

+<sub>`Fraud detected -> US, CA`</sub>
+<sub>`Fraud detected -> CA, US`</sub>

+*The reason is because both facts satisfy the first condition m.t == 'purchase' and each fact satisfies the second condition m.location != c.first.location in relation to the facts which satisfied the first.*

+*Given that, you might be wondering why post behaves differently: the reason is because an event is an ephemeral fact, as soon as it is scheduled to be dispatched, it is retracted.
+When using post in the example above, by the time the second pair is calculated the events have already been retracted.*

+*And why is the difference between events and facts important?
+Retracting events before dispatch reduces the number of combinations to be calculated for dispatch.
+Thus, processing events is much more efficient (orders of magnitude faster in some cases).*

 [top](reference.md#table-of-contents)

 ### State